-Just to hit this home, there’s another study from 2012 that found THE SAME THING – paying off your small debts first makes you more likely to become debt free.
+Just to hit this home, there’s another study from 2012 that found THE SAME THING.

-This study actually found that people who paid off their smallest debt balance first were 14% more likely to get rid of ALL DEBT than people who just paid off random balances.
+This study actually found that people who paid off their smallest debt balance first were 14% more likely to get rid of ALL DEBT (over people who just paid off random balances.)

 Make Your Plan and Get Started Today